CultivateHQ/cultivateHQ.com/source/posts/2017-11-30-elixir-distillery-umbrella-docker.html.md

 end
 ```

 Run `mix deps.get` and `mix phx.server` again to start the web app with basic auth enabled.
-As you can see, we set simple credentials for the development environment and will load proper credentials from environment variables in production.
-Remember to fix your default Phoenix test to use authentication.

 [\[GITHUB REPO\]: Adding basic_auth](https://github.com/CultivateHQ/paraguas/commit/517022974b57adcdf577537908a8a8544fb715be)

+## Apps interacting under the umbrella

 Now, let's create another app to interact with our web app so we can take advantage of umbrella.
 Again, we're building a very simple app so we can focus on build details further ahead.